Sweet Date Loaf

 For the liqueur, you can use any orange liqueur really.
 Just add a small amount of it to your chopped dates and let them sit for about 20 minutes.

 If you want to really have your mind blown, be sure to try one of the soaked dates before you put it in the batter.

 This is a great batter.
 It’s kind of a cross between cake and cookie.
 The end result is a really dense loaf though that has a great texture and just the right amount of sweetness.

 Cream them together for a few minutes until they form a light and fluffy base.

 Meanwhile, you’ll need to zest an orange.
 You just want the orange part off the fruit which has all the flavors and essential oils.
 A microplane zester will make quick work of this.

-To finish the batter, mix together your dry ingredients in a separate bowl (flour, baking soda, baking powder, salt, cinnamon, and nutmeg).
+To finish the batter for the Sweet Date Loaf, mix together your dry ingredients in a separate bowl (flour, baking soda, baking powder, salt, cinnamon, and nutmeg).

 Then add the egg, vanilla, and zest to the batter base.
 Mix that together and then start adding the dry ingredients.
 I recommend adding 1/3 of the dry ingredients at a time and add your orange juice in between dry batches.